mattseabrook/LZSS/README.md

 x

+# Developer Notes

+x

+## Testing

+x

 # 1989

-Only the LZSS information from Haruhiko Okumura's 1989 `COMPRESS.TXT` file has been surfaced here.
+The original code is written in C and is compatible with C89 in the context of Linux.
+Only the information pertaining to LZSS from Haruhiko Okumura's 1989 `COMPRESS.TXT` file has been surfaced in this `README`.

 ## LZSS coding